kpsspal/bubblepop/README.md

 How to play:

+Controls:
-Controls:Use mouse to aim cannon and click to shoot bubbles.
+Use mouse to aim cannon and click to shoot bubbles.

 Rules:

 	Match three or more bubbles of same color to remove them and gain score.
 	After each 6 bubbles fired, bubbles on board will shift down, also causes score gain.
 	On touching any bubble of board , game will over , final score displayed on right panel.